17frankj/Calculator-Assignment/ReadME.md

 Hello!

-This is an example of 3 decently tricky methods methods I had to impliment for a Pitt Computer Science course, Data Structures and Algarithims 1.
+3 methods I implimented for an early Pitt Computer Science course, Data Structures and Algarithims 1.

 Add() -- This added two provided integers
 Subtract() -- This subtracts one integers from another